Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 **Fall of the Umayyads**

-Jizya made it more favourable for new citizens to convert but that also reduces income for governorship so a policy that new converts still have to pay jizya was instated.
+Jizya made it more favourable for new citizens to convert but that also reduces income for governorship so a policy that new converts still had to pay jizya was instated.
 Unfavourable for all non-arabs because they were all the new converts which led to a non-arabs having a foul view of the Umayyads.

 712 - 720: Umar bin Abdul Aziz (known as 5th rightly guided caliph) took power and worked to undo the Unislamic policies of the Umayyads.
 His own clan/family were not pleased with him and poisoned him.